yubeiluo/androiddemo/README.md

 # androiddemo
-This is my virgin android toy demo
+This is my virgin android toy demo.

+A test to see whether the jenkins / github integration works or not.